 Authors have been quoting song lyrics in their books for a very long time.
-But if you plan to quote a lyric that was written after 1923, you should prepare to do some research — and get out your checkbook — long before releasing your book.
+But if you plan to quote song lyrics that were written after 1923, you should prepare to do some research — and get out your checkbook — long before releasing your book.

-- deny you the right to quote the lyrics.
+- Flat-out deny you the right to quote the lyrics.

 Have you used lyrics in your writing before?
 Did you clear that usage with the songwriter or music publisher?
 Let us know about the experience in the comments section below.